 That’s why negative space is everywhere.
 From the larger spaces on the page to the spaces between lines of text, it all requires thought.

-The Spotify’s website, for example, uses a lot of negative space to drag focus to their key call to action–signing up.
+For example, Spotify’s website uses a lot of negative space to drag focus to their key call to action–signing up.

 Here are a few ways you can make the most of your negative space: